Black Lives Matter

 Definition of Black Lives Matter

+In social networks, the hashtag #BlackLivesMatter is expanding , having a greater projection after the murder of African Americans Eric Garner and Michael Brown .
 In both cases, the men were killed by police officers who did not have a relevant conviction, according to Black Lives Matter.
-US justice did not obtain clear evidence of civil rights violence.
+The US justice did not get clear evidence of civil rights violence.

-All Lives Matter – This is a catchphrase used against the #BlackLivesMatter tag.
-It defines the African American movement as radical and promoter of racism.
+- All Lives Matter or “todas las vidas importan” is a slogan used to counter the #BlackLivesMatter label .
+Among other things, it defines the Afro-American movement as radical and promoter of racism.